 Congregation Rodeph Sholom has a long commitment of meeting the needs of individuals with special needs.
 We evaluateall activities and programs with the goal of making our community as accessible as possible.

 To ensure that our worship spaces are easily reached, there is an elevator opening to West 83rdStreet that allows entry directly into our building and an elevator allowing access onto our Main Sanctuary bima.
 On request, we have large print prayer books as well as devices available for those with hearing loss.
-We have sign language interpreters at our Friday night services once a month and at every Special Needs worship service.
+We have sign language interpreters at our Friday night services once a month and at every Shireinu Worship Service for families with special needs.

 The Religious School’s Steinman Center is a program that provides individual attention and one-on-one tutoring in Hebrew and Jewish Studies to students with a variety of learning needs.
 We guide the children through the B’nai Mitzvah process, creating an appropriate and meaningful environment that meets the needs of each individual student.